 - Read the guidance from the Electoral Commission about the processes and forms to fill out to put yourself forward for election.
 To become nominated as a candidate at a local government election in England, you need to submit a completed set of nomination papers to the place fixed by the Returning Officer by 4pm on the 19th working day before the poll.

-- Contact the Democratic Services team at your council to get the necessary paperwork, find out the deadlines, and see what help they can give to submit your papers.
-Find your local council.
+- Contact the Electoral Services team at Guildford Borough Council to get the necessary paperwork, find out the deadlines, and see what help they can give to submit your papers.

 - Build your local profile, reputation and campaign.
 Find out more about campaigning from the Local Government Association’s Independent Office, your political party, or the Electoral Commission.